Beal’s – the men, the grill, the legend

 Walt had more general nicknames for students from Creighton’s various professional schools.
 If a law student, medical student, pharmacy student or dental student walked through the door, Walt would holler, respectively, “Liar!”; “Body Wrecker!”; “Pill Pusher!” or “Mouth Plumber!”
 (Howard later continued this tradition of profession-based epithets.)

-Though Beal’s didn’t serve alcohol, so many of the old stories make the cafe sound like an R-rated Cheers, only if Ted Danson’s Sam were older, meaner and spent most of his spare time betting on horses.
+Though Beal’s didn’t serve alcohol, many of the old stories make the cafe sound like an R-rated Cheers, only if Ted Danson’s Sam were older, meaner and spent most of his spare time betting on horses.
 The sitcom version of Beal’s would, of course, be called Jeers. (“Where everybody knows you’re lame.”)

 Walt, right, with his Creighton student workers.